US heads into a new week shaken by violence and pandemic

 “We’re not done,” said Darnella Wade, an organizer for Black Lives Matter in neighboring St. Paul, where thousands gathered peacefully in front of the state Capitol.
 “They sent us the military, and we only asked them for arrests.”

 Minnesota Gov. Tim Walz brought in thousands of National Guard soldiers on Saturday to help quell violence that had damaged or destroyed hundreds of buildings in Minneapolis over days of protests.
-That appeared to help minimize unrest, but thousands marching on a closed freeway were shaken when a semitrailer rolledinto their midst.
+That appeared to help minimize unrest both Saturday and Sunday.

 The droves of people congregating for demonstrations threatened to trigger new outbreaks, a fact overshadowed by the boiling tensions.